Tree pests and diseases

 To enable this, we’ve put in place the biggest tree growing contract in our history, investing more than £4.5 million since 2014.

-Seeds are collected across the UK and sent to nurseries to be grown on into saplings.
+Seeds are collected across the UK and Ireland and sent to nurseries to be grown on into saplings.
 These saplings are then distributed to individuals, schools, communities and other landowners for planting.

 Behind the scenes, we obtain seed certificates for all collections so the source can always be identified.
 Seed deliveries to nurseries are coded and batched, and sown into seed beds and growing areas designated exclusively for Woodland Trust stock.